UF4007/ioManager/README.md

 }
 ```

-> **Note:** After `prom.resolve()` is called, both the future and promise become invalid for await operations.
-To reuse them, you need to create a new future/promise pair.
+> **Note:** After `prom.resolve()` is called, the promise become invalid and the future cannot be used for await operations.
+Must be reconstructed for reuse.

 #### Passing Data with Future/Promise